ttt733/nn-evolution-jax/tutorial.md

 We call our network inputs "obs" (for observations, as in RL), and targets are what we want our network to output.
 In other problems that might be solved with evolution or reinforcement learning, you might not have such easy targets, and your reward would need to come from an environment.
 But, for this simple problem, we have both at hand.
 The function outputs the noise that's unique to an individual member and the reward it achieved by applying that noise.

 Next up, we need to run the whole population over the same batch of data.
 (I'll call it an "epoch."
 Traditionally, in genetic algorithms, you'd call it a "generation," since after it's done the population is born anew.
 But neural networks these days are doing generative tasks, so the word risks getting a bit overloaded.)
 Since the only thing distinguishing members of the population is the RNG that generates their noise, we can just generate the RNG values and then vectorize over an array of them.
-It sounds complex, but JAX makes it pretty easy.
+It sounds complex, but JAX's [vmap](https://jax.readthedocs.io/en/latest/jax.html?#jax.vmap) function makes it pretty easy.

 ```
 def run_epoch(flat_params, rng):